Frequently Asked Questions

 “Service of process” is the legal term for how a party bringing a claim or counterclaim provides notice to the other party that there is a pending claim against them.
 This will normally involve providing you with a copy of the claim either in person or by mail.

 “Proof of service” is the documentation a party must give the CCB showing that it properly provided the other party with the required materials, including the notice of the proceeding.

 What if I do not want to participate in a CCB proceeding?

 You can opt out of a CCB proceeding by following the instructions included in the notices you will receive.
 If you opt out, however, the other party can bring the same claim against you in federal court.
 If that happens, the fact that you opted out will not be held against you in the federal court proceeding.
 There are a number of different considerations to weigh.
 For more information, please see our Respondent Resource page.

-Will there be any special rules for libraries and archives?
+Are there any special rules for libraries and archives?

 Yes.
 In addition to using the usual opt-out process, libraries and archives are able to preemptively opt out of all CCB proceedings without having to individually respond to each claim that might be brought against them.

 What happens if a party does not opt out of a proceeding and does not respond or appear?

 This is a risky course of action as it can lead to a default.
 If a party does not opt out of the proceeding and does not participate in the proceeding, or stops participating in some cases, the CCB may enter a default determination against that party.
 The CCB has specific procedures to minimize the risk of default.
 If the CCB decides that a party is in default, it can dismiss their claims or counterclaims and order them to pay monetary damages.

 The CCB can “vacate” (reverse), a default determination in certain circumstances, including if the CCB believes the default would not be fair.
 A party can also ask a federal district court to reverse, modify, or correct a CCB determination if the default was caused by excusable neglect.